uvsmtid/common-salt-states/docs/getting_started.md

 ## Next steps ##

-See project_name-specific documentation which states to run to complete setup.
+See `project_name`-specific documentation which states to run to complete setup.

 In majority of cases, when all minions are already connected, simply run `highstate` to setup everything:

 *   Test highstate (dry run):

     ```
     salt '*' state.highstate test=True
     ```

 *   Apply highstate:

     ```
     salt '*' state.highstate test=False
     ```